 When big windows are not practical, consider the merits of installing a porthole window or a row of small, horizontal windows above your kitchen cabinets.
 If there is an outside door in your kitchen, consider installing a glass window pane in it to allow more natural light to come into the room.

-General Kitchen Lighting Design Tips
+8. Some General Kitchen Lighting Rules

 When designing the kitchen lighting plan for your kitchen, keep a few tips in mind.
 The first is to always remember your layers.
 Homeowners often get so focused on ambient lighting that they try to make one light source do it all, with disastrous results.
 Reserve a little something special for yourself in your lighting plans too.
 You and your guests will see most of your lights when in your kitchen, but it is smart to tuck a few away.